 iSing: Singers are often described as being “naturally talented”.
 Do you believe there is such a thing?

 SB: I sometimes feel the idea of “natural talent” misses the point and it played a part in why I didn’t pursue singing as a kid.
 It gives you the idea that if you are not a “natural talent” you might as well stop.
 It gives you the idea that without “natural talent” you will never make it.
 And that’s a shame.
 Of course, there are children who are better or faster at learning how to sing.
 There are children that impress all of us.
 But our fascination with “talent” makes us miss the importance of practice.
-No matter how talented a performer is, they all put in hours of practice to be able to do the incredible things they do.
-Nobody becomes a superstar without many, many hours of practice.
+No matter how talented a performer is, they practise for hours to be able to do the incredible things they do.
+Nobody becomes a superstar without it.
 Ericsson’s point is that it’s the amount of practice – not the talent – that makes the difference.
 For me, this message has been liberating.

 iSing: What’s your biggest achievement as a singer?